cristipufu/swiftclient-net/README.md

 ### Running the ASP.NET 5 MVC demo site

 The [SwiftClient.Demo](https://github.com/vtfuture/SwiftClient/tree/master/src/SwiftClient.Demo) project is an example of how to authenticate against swift, do chunked upload for an mp4 file and playing it using the HTML5 `video` tag.
-For dev/test environments we provide a docker image with a single swift proxy and storage, follow the setup instruction from [docker-swift](https://github.com/vtfuture/SwiftClient/tree/master/docker-swift).
+You will need at least one Ubuntu 14.04 box to host OpenStack Swfit proxy and storage.
+For dev/test environments we provide a docker image with a single swift proxy and storage, follow the setup instruction from [docker-swift](https://github.com/vtfuture/SwiftClient/tree/master/docker-swift) to build and run the swift container.
+After you've started the swift all-in-one container, put your Ubuntu box IP in the appsettings.json from the demo project and your good to go.